19.00.050 SPECIALIZED VEHICLES (CALEA 41.1.3)

 Decisions regarding the safe operation of the K9 vehicle are the sole responsibility of the operator.
 The operator must possess a current and valid WA State driver’s license and have successfully completed the EVOC training required by the WSCJTC Basic Academy, or Equivalency Academy and any in-service EVOC training provided by the Bellevue Police Department.
 K9 vehicles are allowed to participate in vehicular pursuits to a limited extent as outlined in the K9 Unit Manual and per department policy.

 The rear passenger compartment of K9 vehicles will be specially constructed to safely transport police dogs.
 Vehicles should also have equipment to control and maintain dogs in the field, such as: water, drinking bowls, K9 first aid kit, tracking harness and leashes.
+Refer to K9 vehicle inspection sheet for equipment contained in vehicle.

 Investigations/Evidence Processing Vehicle